hasselmonians/RatCatcher/README.md

 ## How do I install it?
 The best way is to clone the repository, or to download and unzip.
 Then, just add it to your MATLAB path.
 It is dependent on [`mtools`](https://github.com/sg-s/srinivas.gs_mtools), so you will need that as well.
+You can run `RatCatcher.init()` to add the correct directories to your path.

 ## A (contrived) usage example